Access in Paris – helpful guide book

 Mobile en Ville

-This Web site provides the latest news, “rando” information (“INFOS RANDOS”) — get togethers with roller skaters and other means of non-motorized wheel traveling activities.
+This Web site (choose your language) provides the latest news, “rando” information (“INFOS RANDOS”) — get togethers with roller skaters and other means of non-motorized wheel traveling activities.
 They offer the site of the month, guides, maps, promenades, transport information, a list of WC accessibility at restaurants, theaters, churches, etc. (Use Google Translate).
 Wheel chair “Randos” take place every month, second Sunday of the month.
 Meet up takes place at 2 p.m. for a 2:30 p.m. departure from Place du Palais-Royal in Paris.
 Return to the same spot at 6:30 p.m.

 Call in advance to let them know you are coming: Amélie at 06 82 21 72 16 (long distance +33 6 82 91 72 16).
 On the Mobile Ville calendar page are helpful conditions to consider.
 The randonée will be cancelled in case of rain.
 They travel between 10 and 20 kilometers.
 The route is accessible to all in wheel chairs.
 If using an electric chair, make sure the charge will last the whole afternoon.
 They travel about 10 km/hour.